 There are numerous ways in which you can experience bullying at work, the possibilities are almost endless.
+Some may make you eligible for bullying at work compensation.
 There are many forms of bullying for which you can seek to make a personal injury claim.
 Whilst some will be harder to prove than others, the law is very clear about some forms of harassment which can never be tolerated.
 Here are some examples:

 - Where a person is bullied or treated unequally due to their sexual orientation.